siyam-7/endgame/README.md

-# 🧠 Assembly: Endgame
+# ⚔️ Assembly: Endgame

 **Guess the word in under 8 attempts to keep the programming world safe from Assembly!**

-A React-based word-guessing game inspired by Wordle.
-Your mission is to crack the codeword using logic, memory, and programming intuition — all before Assembly takes over!
+A suspenseful word-guessing game where every wrong letter eliminates a beloved programming language.
+You have 8 chances — fail, and the only language left is Assembly.

 ---

+## 🧩 Game Concept

+- You’re tasked with guessing a hidden word.
+- Each incorrect letter eliminates one programming language.
+- Lose all 8 languages, and **Assembly** becomes the only survivor.
+- Save the dev world — **guess wisely!**

+---

 ## 🚀 Features

-- 🎮 Interactive word guessing game with up to 8 attempts
+- 🎮 A thrilling 8-chance guessing mechanic
-- 🟩 Real-time feedback on correct and misplaced letters
+- 🔤 Letter-by-letter feedback
-- 🧩 Simple and intuitive UI
-- 📱 Fully responsive and accessible
+- ☠️ Programming languages get “snapped” with each wrong guess
-- ⚛️ Built using modern React with functional components and hooks
+- ⚛️ Built with modern React (Vite + Hooks)
+- 🎨 Clean, minimal UI with responsive design

 ---

 ## 🛠️ Tech Stack

-- **React** (Vite setup)
+- **React** (with functional components & hooks)
+- **Vite** (for blazing fast development)
-- **CSS Flex/Grid** for layout
+- **CSS Flexbox/Grid** for layout
-- **JavaScript** (ES6+)
+- **JavaScript (ES6+)**
-- **Vite** for fast dev server & build process

 ---

-## 📦 Installation
+## 🖥️ Installation

 1. Clone the repository: